SantiagoCasanas/API-ChefIA/README.md

     "127.0.0.1"
 ]
 ```
-Adding in origins the addresses from which you want to allow requests, or by leaving
+Adding in origins the addresses from which you want to allow requests, or in case you want to allow any address
 ```
 origins = [
     "*"
 ]
 ```
-In case you want to allow any address.
+.
 7. Execute the following command to run the API:
 ```
 uvicorn main:app --reload